-We depict in Fig. 3 (left) the results corresponding to the uplink delay in Case 1, that is, one small cell and 31 ONUs, for both types of traffic and the four QoS policies.
-As in the previous case, we focus on the queueing delay, and represent the different percentiles with boxand-whisker plots.
-As the figure shows, when requests are not limited ("Inf"), the traffic from the ONUs and the small cell experience the same delay, as expected.
-However, the moment the DBA algorithm enforces a limit to ONU requests, differences appear: the small cell delays are smaller and less disperse, while the results for the ONU are longer and show more variability.
-It can be seen that with a 1500 B limit, the delivery guarantees for the small cell traffic are very tight (e.g., 95th percentile around 250 μs), which is achieved at the expense of significant delays for the ONUs.
+As the figure shows, when requests are not limited ('Inf') the traffic from the ONUs and the Small Cell experience the same delay, as expected.
+However, the moment the DBA algorithm enforces a limit to ONUs requests, differences appear: the Small Cell delays are smaller and less disperse, while the ONU results are longer and show more variability.
+It can be seen that with a 1500 B limit, the delivery guarantees for the Small Cell traffic are very tight (e.g., 95-th percentile around 250 μ s), which is achieved at the expense of significant delays for the ONUs.

-Next we depict in Fig. 3 (right) the results for the uplink delay in Case 2, that is, a RRH and seven ONUs.
+Next, we depict in Fig. 3 (right) the results for the uplink delay in Case 2, that is, a RRH and 7 ONUs.
 We do not depict here the delay results corresponding to the FH traffic, as in this case the reservation mechanism guarantees its delivery with zero queueing delay.
-As the figure shows, the delay performance obtained by users is slightly better than in the previous case, although fewer users can be accommodated due to traffic demands.
+As the figure show, the delay performance obtained by users is slightly better than in the previous case, although less users can be accommodated due to traffic demands.

 Implementation Details: This scenario serves to illustrate a different strategy to code a simulation with simmer.
 Instead of a trajectory attached to an unlimited generator of arrivals, the OLT is defined here as a trajectory with a single worker in an infinite loop by using the rollback() activity.
-This OLT executes the DBA logic encapsulated into the set\next\window() function, and timely activates the ONUs, defined as resources, in a round-robin fashion.
+This OLT executes the DBA logic encapsulated into the set_next_window() function, and timely activates the ONUs, defined as resources, in a round-robin fashion.
 This is achieved by modifying the capacity of a given ONU resource to meet the number of packets allocated for the next transmission window.

-N generators feed traffic into N trajectories defined as a list of ONUS.
-Packets arriving there, similar to the previous use case, first seize the corresponding ONU resource (which acts as a token bucket), and as soon as the OLT increments the capacity, they seize the link to be transmitted.
+N generators feed traffic into N trajectories defined as a list of ONUs.
+Packets arriving there, similarly to the previous use case, first seize the corresponding ONU resource (which acts as a token bucket) and, as soon as the OLT increments the capacity, they seize the link to be transmitted.
 An additional ONU is defined with a different traffic rate for the small cell case.
 As for the RRH case, the RRH trajectory is added, which holds a single worker in a loop seizing and releasing the link periodically.

-As in the previous use case, a number of constants are parameterized (scenario, number of ONUs, and TDM reservation limit), and all the combinations are parallelized with the R-core parallel package.
+As in the previous use case, a number of constants are parametrized (scenario, number of ONUs and TDM reservation limit) and all the combinations are parallelized with the R-core parallel package.
 Finally, the monitoring statistics for the arrivals are retrieved, and a similar analysis is made using dplyr and ggplot in very few lines of code.